“Grand old ministerial residence then art studios, brilliantly refashioned into the city’s most original and inspiring hotel”

 Family friendly accommodation:

-All rooms can fit a baby cot on request.
+All rooms (apart from Mezzanine) can fit a baby cot or an extra bed on request.

 Brody House is located in one of central Pest’s more desirable – and peaceful – areas, with easy access to all the major sights.

 Fly into Ferenc Liszt (aka Ferihegy), which is 20km away - click on the links below for a list of airlines serving it.
 From here it's a 20-minute drive to the hotel so you can jump in a taxi or book a transfer.
 You won't need a car - Budapest is best explored on foot - but if you want one, see our car rental recommendations.

 More on getting to Hungary and getting around